its-me-dineo/its-me-dineo.github.io/docs/TLDR.md

 - Prices are in USD (US Dollar).
 - No refunds.
 - No strict deadlines.
-- I can post my work publically.
+- I'm allowed to post your commission publically as my examples.
 - Videos are made at fps (30 frame per second).

 ## Strict Guidelines.

 Guidelines that cannot be negotiated.

+- When you request a commission, it is assumed and agreed you are agreeing to my Terms of Services and Guidelines.
 - I have the right to change my TOS or Guidelines instantaneously if a exploitation has be found.
 - I have the right to refuse any commission.
 - I have the right to refuse to continue work.